TALK TO SALES

 Is a health insurance plan required?

 Yes.
-An HSA-qualified, high-deductible health plan is required.
+Employees must have an HSA-qualified, high-deductible health plan to participate.

 It depends.
-A limited-purpose FSA is an excepted benefit and does not require the purchase of insurance.
+A limited-purpose FSA is an excepted benefit and doesn’t require the purchase of insurance.
 A health FSA must accompany group insurance to comply with ACA market reforms.

 Yes.
-Unreimbursed medical care expenses as defined by IRC 213(d); including health insurance premiums.
+Unreimbursed medical care expenses as defined by IRC 213(d).

 Yes.
-Unreimbursed medical care expenses as defined by IRC 213(d); no health insurance premiums.
+Unreimbursed medical care expenses as defined by IRC 213(d).

 Yes.
-Unreimbursed medical care expenses as defined by IRC 213(d); no health insurance premiums.
+Unreimbursed medical care expenses as defined by IRC 213(d).

-Do unused funds carry over to the next year?
+Do unused funds rollover to the next year?

 Yes.